GoogleCloudPlatform/deploymentmanager-samples/examples/v2/project_creation/README.md

         *   Visible in Cloud Console's IAM permissions in Billing -> Billing Account User.

+>**Caution**: These steps give the DM Service Account elevated privileges, and should be used
+>with care.

 ## Using the templates.

-Once the prerequisites have been completed, projects can be created with Deployment Manager via the API or the CLI. **Users SHOULD NOT use the DM Creation Project to create any other resources.
-It SHOULD be dedicated to project creation exclusively.**
+Once the prerequisites have been completed, projects can be created with Deployment Manager via the API or the CLI.

+We recommend that you use the DM Creation Project primarily to create new projects and their resources.
+Avoid creating other GCP resources in the Creation project.

 1. Now customize the templates for your organization.
 You will need to:

     *   Set the name of the new project you want to create.
 It must be unique among all project names.
-    *   Set the organization id.
+    *   Set the `organization-id` parameter or the `parent-folder-id` parameter.
+If both are given, `parent-folder-id` takes precedence.
     *   Set the billing account to use.
     *   Set the APIs to turn on.
     *   Set the service accounts to create.